 May 30, 2010 was the 125th anniversary of the dedication of the meetinghouse.
 This is an event that was celebrated through a year-long celebration by the congregation with the grand finale on May 23, 2010.

 An article written by Mandi Stoltzfus tells the story: “Zion Celebrates 125 Years.”

-The year’s celebration will conclude on Sunday, September 12 when Ervin Stutzman, Executive Director for MC USA, will bring the morning worship service message, “Projecting the Future, 2035” – 150th anniversary.
+The celebration concluded on Sunday, September 12 when Ervin Stutzman, Executive Director for MC USA, brought the morning worship service message, “Projecting the Future, 2035” – 150th anniversary.

 125 Anniversary Video Presentation

 Clay Showalter produced the following video, “This is Zion”, which explores the Zion of today by hearing from several current members and attenders.